GoBoundless/spar/README.md

 ```

 ## Deploy Directive

-Spar needs to be told which JS and CSS files are fundemental to deployment, as opposed to components files that are used only for inclusion into larger files via the `require` and `require_tree` directives.

-(Most apps will compile into a single application.js and application.css file, each using the `deploy` directive.)
+Most Spar apps will compile into a single application.js and application.css file, each using the `deploy` directive to ensure the aggregate asset files are deployed.

-To instruct Spar to deploy a JS or CSS file, add a deploy directive at the top of the file:
+If you wish to deploy additional root-level asset files, you may instruct Spar to do soby adding a deploy directive at the top of the file:

 ```coffeescript
 #= deploy